HackSkyeHackathon/Hackskye-Projects/README.md

 # Hackskye-Projects
-A collection of projects submitted for the HackSkye Hackathon
+A collection of projects submitted for the HackSkye Hackathon which werent pitched